Harry Kane: 2021–2024: Euro finals and all-time England top scorer

+2024–present: Second Euro finals and third World Cup

 In June 2024, Kane was named in England's 26-man squad for UEFA Euro 2024.
 He captained England to a 1–0 win over Serbia in their opening Group C match on 16 June, overtaking Gary Neville as England's outright most capped player at European Championships with his 12th Euros appearance.
 It was also his 23rd appearance at a major tournament, giving him the outright record ahead of Ashley Cole and Raheem Sterling.
 On 20 June, in the second group match against Denmark, he scored his first goal of the tournament.
 Kane scored the winning goal of England's round of 16 win over Slovakia with a header in the first minute of extra time.
 This match was his 79th appearance for England in a competitive match, breaking the record of Peter Shilton.
 Kane scored the equaliser against the Netherlands, with a penalty in the first half of the semi-final.
 He started for England in the final against Spain, but was substituted in the 61st minute, as England lost the final 2–1.
 With three goals in the tournament, Kane was awarded the Golden Boot in a six-way tie.
 He became the third player ever to win the award at both the Euros and World Cup, after Valentin Ivanov and Dražan Jerković.

 Having won his 100th cap for the senior national team with a tally of 66 goals scored in 99 games, Kane made his centennial appearance for England on 10 September 2024 in a 2–0 home win against Finland in the Nations League, scoring both goals.
-On 14 October 2025, he scored a brace in a 5–0 away win over Latvia, securing his nation's qualification to the 2026 FIFA World Cup.
+On 14 October 2025, he scored a brace in a 5–0 away win over Latvia, securing his nation's qualification to the World Cup.
+He finished the 2026 World Cup qualification campaign as his nation's top scorer with eight goals.